wareya/BBAE/src/design.md

 ptralias_bless iptr // Evaluates to iptr, but with universal aliasing. ptralias_curse iptr // Evaluates to iptr, but with no aliasing (i.e. is assumed to point to different data than any prior-existant pointer, including the original iptr).

-ptr_to_int iptr // returns an i64 with the same value as the given pointer int_to_ptr i64 // returns an iptr with the same value as an i64, and universal aliasing
+ptr_to_i64 iptr // returns an i64 with the same value as the given pointer int_to_ptr i // returns an iptr with the same value as an integer, and universal aliasing
 ```

 ------